mwaylabs/BlueRange-SDK-Android/README.md

 - Sending advertising messages for heatmap generation.

 #### Scanning
-- Scanning beacon messages of different schemes:
+- Scanning beacon messages of different formats:
     - **iBeacon** message: Apple's standardized iBeacon format for BLE advertising which contains an identifier triple (UUID, major and minor).
     - **Eddystone UID** message: One of Google's standardized BLE beacon formats which consists of a 10-byte namespace UID and a 6-byte instance identifier.
-    - **Eddystone URL** message: Another Eddystone beacon format that contains a URL.
+    - **Eddystone URL** message: Another Eddystone beacon format containing a URL.
     - **Join Me** message: Beacons based on FruityMesh broadcast these messages to establish a beacon network.
-Each packet holds the beacon id, its connectivity and some more information that can be used to identify and analyze Relution SmartBeacons.
+Each packet holds the beacon ID, its connectivity and some more information that can be used to identify and analyze Relution SmartBeacons.
     - **Relution Tag** message: An advertising message format only supported by Relution IoT.
-It contains a list of tags used for offline proximity messaging scenarios.
+It contains a list of tags used for offline proximity marketing scenarios.
 	- **Asset tracking** message: The advertising message format used by Relution AssetBeacons.
 Asset beacons can be used for asset localization and tracking.
 - Scanning will be continued when the app is running in **background**.
 This feature, however, is limited due to Apple restrictions.
 - **Energy efficiency**: can be controlled by changing the scan cycle duration and sleep interval.